Things To Do

 Domoda

-A rich peanut stew made with meat or vegetables, often served with rice.
+A creamy peanut butter stew usually made with beef or chicken, served with rice and sometimes greens.

 Must-Try!